uber/peloton/docs/api-guide.md

-# Peloton Clients
+# Peloton API Guide

-This section describes different clients supported for Peloton.
+This section describes different clients supported for Peloton API.
 Currently, we support three clients: Python, Golang and Java.

 There are four types of clients internal to Peloton client: Job, Task, ResPool,